VanirDev/VariantEncumbrance/README.md

 ### midi-qol

 This module uses the [midi-qol](https://gitlab.com/tposney/midi-qol/-/tree/master).
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.
+It is a optional dependency and it is recommended for the best experience and compatibility with other modules.

 ### Compatability